 You may have also noticed that while you are in the doctor’s office, you actually see a number of different people before and after you see your doctor.
 Your doctor can’t do it all by him or herself, and there may be many other healthcare providers who have specific roles in helping you take care of your health.
 These professionals are there to help make sure that you not only get the information you need, but also the best care possible.
 You just need to know who they are and what they do.

 According to Chetna Bhattacharyya, M.D., Senior Director of Medical Affairs at Pfizer, ideally doctors act in the best interest of their patients to maintain their patient’s physical and mental health.
 These professionals oversee your care by applying their medical knowledge and skills to diagnose, help prevent, and manage diseases and injuries.
-They also develop a plan of care with you.
+They also develop a care plan with you.

 “Doctors may also refer you to a wide range of other healthcare professionals,” says Dr. Bhattacharyya.
 For example, if you have a chronic condition or a specific disease, you may need to see one or more specialists.
 If you have diabetes you may need to see an endocrinologist, a specialist in the endocrine or hormonal system.
 If you have rheumatoid arthritis, you may need to see a rheumatologist.
 Cancer patients see oncologists – these are professionals who specialize in treating cancer.
-In some instances, your doctor may also refer you to allied health professionals such as physical therapists to help you recover from an injury or a disease.
+In some instances, your doctor may also refer you to an allied health professional such as a physical therapist to help you recover from an injury or a disease.

 The Nurse Practitioner and the Physician Assistant